 The Anker Gaming Mouse has a fairly sleek and straightforward style with a two-tone matte black finish.
 There's an RGB light strip along the bottom, which can be set to different patterns or to different colors to match your CPI setting.
 The logo on the back of the mouse is also an RGB zone that indicates which CPI setting you're on by using different colors that you set in the software.

-For claw grip, this mouse isn't recommended for this with small or very large hands.
+For claw grip, this mouse isn't recommended for this with small or extra-large hands.
 While you'll still likely be able to reach the buttons, it won't be the most comfortable and there are better options out there.
 The BenQ ZOWIE ZA13-B may be a more suitable option if you have small or extra-large hands.

 The cable on this mouse is mediocre.
 It's very stiff and maintains kinks from its packaging.
 If you have a cluttered desk, it'll likely get caught on things.

 The Anker Gaming Mouse has two side buttons and a CPI-switching button.
 All buttons are programmable, including the mouse wheel's click.
 While you can set two profiles, it's not easy to do and is fairly buried within the settings in the software.
 For a budget option with two buttons behind the mouse wheel instead of just one, check out the HyperX Pulsefire Core.
 Or, for a mouse with slightly more buttons, check out the Anker High Precision Gaming Mouse.